 Dubai is a state of superlatives.
 This is an Emirate obsessed with the best – whether that’s the tallest building, the biggest mall, or, as pertains to this article, the finest cuisine with the best views.
-We’re not just referring to rooftop panoramas, either (although there are plenty of those and excellent ones at that).
-You can also dine amongst rolling dunes, verdant oases, and turquoise waterways if you know where to look.
-Below, we’ve chosen eight such restaurants with brilliant food and even better views.
-Bon appétit.
+We’re not just referring to rooftop panoramas, either (although there are plenty of those, and excellent ones at that).
+You can also dine with a backdrop of pillowy dunes, sea-seasoned beaches, and plant-packed waterways – if you know where to look (and book).
+Here are nine of the best.

 Cloud 22, Palm Jumeirah: French Mediterranean influenced cuisine served sky-high